 Interview – Rosie Bones of BONES

-Society is full of hypocrisies: on one hand they tell you to be yourself, but then the media and pop culture tells you to be something else.
+Society is full of hypocrisies: on one hand, they tell you to be yourself, but then the media and pop culture tell you to be something else.
 While you are running circles to be anything, you lose who you are in the process.
 Thankfully, rising above it all, there are individuals like the Rock-n-Roll band BONES who proverbially give a middle finger to the face of vanity and poison the media spews out.

 Initially born and based in London, England, BONES’ two leading ladies, Rosie Bones (vocals) and Carmen Vandenberg (guitar), are ready to take the Rock world by storm with their unique brand of music – a fusion of the raw energy of Classic Rock and Electronic styling, let us call it ‘Future Rock.’
 Picking up and relocating to sunny Los Angeles, California, BONES continues to turn heads with singles including “Pretty Waste,” “Beautiful is Boring,” and “Girls Can’t Play Guitars.”